agamm/unbug/README.md

 ### Extra

-I bought https://unbug.io, if you want to buy it, let me know :) I might sell it for the right price.
+I also aquired https://unbug.io, if you want to buy it, let me know :) I might sell it for the right price.